saikrish45/LTFS-Hackathon/README.md

 # LTFS-Hackathon

-In this DataScience FinHack, our Goal is to develop a model for our most common but real challenge ‘Loan Default Prediction’.
+In this DataScience FinHack conducted by L&T Financial Services, our Goal is to develop a model for our most common but real challenge ‘Loan Default Prediction’.

-#### L&T Financial Services Loan Prediction Challenge - 39th Rank
+#### Private Leaderboard Rank - 39  (Top 1%)

 #### Private Leaderboard score: 0.66755270044531